fezno/arch-playground-spring/README.md

 > Use [IntelliJ](https://www.jetbrains.com/idea/download) for coding.
 1. Install jdk10 on you machine
-2. Install and start mongodb on you machine
+2. Install and start mongodb on you machine or use docker mongo setup below
 3. Before opening anything install the *Lombok Plugin*: **Settings => Plugins => Browse repositories... => search for "Lombok Plugin" => Install => Restart IntelliJ**
 4. **Open** the cloned github folder and the gradle import wizard should pop up.
 5. After gradle is done setting up the project enable annotation processing: **Settings => Build, Execution, Development => Compiler => Annotation Processors => Enable annotation processing**

+### Docker mongodb setup

+just run

+    $ docker run --rm -ti --mount type=bind,source="$(pwd)"/data/dump,target=/foo -p 27017:27017 mongo /bin/bash

+then you get an shell where you can simply launch mongodb via:

+    $ mongod --bind_ip_all &

+finally the data import is as easy as

+    $ mongorestore /foo

+Please keep in mind: if you leave the base, the docker container stops and the data is gone!
+But maybe that's also the advantage ;)

 ### Dependencies